beee003/sportsdatadrop/README.md

 # SportsDataDrop MVP

-Monetize your sports videos - AI startups pay for your data.
+Monetize your sports videos - AI companies pay for your data.

 ## 🚀 Quick Start